Landscape view not supported, please use portrait view!

 Whether you have a mortgaged home but have saved up some money and are considering a buy-to-let property, or want to buy a second home outright and get a return on the property down the line, it’s certainly worth considering buy-to-let.

-Buy-to-let is a great opportunity to gain rental income that keeps the second home mortgage paid.
-It can even provide some surplus income depending on the rent you can charge.
+Buy-to-let is a great opportunity to earn rental income while keeping the second home mortgage paid.
+It can even provide some surplus income, depending on the rent you can charge.

-The potential for capital growth over time is another great benefit of buy-to-let.
+Another great benefit of buy-to-let is the potential for capital growth over time.
 Property prices often increase over time, so if you buy a property in an area with good growth potential, you could benefit from a significant return on your investment down the line.

 Why do People Purchase a Second Home to Rent Out?